redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 to occur.
 We will walk through them one by one just as we did with the previous items.

-The ``%description`` should be a longer, more full lenght description fo the software being packaged than what is found in the ``Summary`` directive.
-For the sake of our example, this isn't really going to contain much content but this section can be a full paragraph or more than one paragraph if you like.
+The ``%description`` should be a longer, more full length description of the software being packaged than what is found in the ``Summary`` directive.
+For the sake of our example, this isn't really going to contain much content but this section can be a full paragraph or more than one paragraph if desired.

 The ``%prep`` section is where we *prepare* our build environment or workspace for building.
 Most often what happens here is the expansion of compressed